How to Start Studying for the MCAT

 6. Can I Prepare for the MCAT By Myself?

 Some candidates may prefer to study for the MCAT by themselves.
-However, an MCAT tutor can help you develop a winning study schedule, work through areas you struggle with, and ensure you stay on track.
+However, professional MCAT advice can help you develop a winning study schedule, work through areas you struggle with, and ensure you stay on track.
 Ultimately, you’re the one who decides what works best for you.

 Final Thoughts